Mmadinare

 Mmadinare is a village in the Central District of Botswana, 15 kilometers from Selibe Phikwe.
-The village is slowly growing into a town, with a population estimate of about 13 000 (2004 census) people of different tribes including Bangwato, Batalaote, Babirwa, and others.
-Mmadinare is located in the center of hills; like other villages in Southern Africa it was started during wars and hills were used as a form of protection from enemies, as they were able to see them from a distance.
+The village is slowly growing into a town, with a population estimate of about 13,000 (2004 census) people of different tribes including Bangwato, Batalaote, Babirwa, and others.
+Mmadinare is located in the center of hills; like other villages in Southern Africa it was started during wars and hills were used as a form of protection from enemies, as the villagers were able to see threats from a distance.

 Geography

-Motloutse River passes on the northern part of the village called, which supplies the Letsibogo Dam with water, on its way to Shashe River down further east.
+Motloutse River, which flows on the northern side of the village, supplies the Letsibogo Dam with water, on its way to Shashe River down further east.
 The river is partly depleted as a result of sand mining by the copper mine in Selibe Phikwe, which gets sand from the river to wash their copper ores.

-The area also has a high potential for tourism and wildlife resources, as there are many animals in the surrounding areas especially elephants which destroy people's crops and properties.
+The area has a high potential for tourism and wildlife resources, as there are many animals in the surrounding areas especially elephants which destroy people's crops and properties.
 Sometimes lives are lost in the process.

 History

 The village was founded around 1900 by the Batalaote when they gave up the settlement of Palapye.
-Batalaote settled and lived near the Makome hill and occupied the Kelele and Seboo wards.
+The Batalaote settled and lived near the Makome hill and occupied the Kelele and Seboo wards.
 Those from South Africa settled and stayed near Maretemagolo hill and formed Manga and Matabi wards.
-The royal families of Kelele and Seboo were burnished out of Mmadinare in 1908 by the colonial administration.
+The royal families of Kelele and Seboo were banished from Mmadinare in 1908 by the colonial administration.
 They latter settled in Senyawe according to village elders and historians.